Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 You can also carry heavy objects and use the zipline at the same time (amazing for retrieving Aquarqs on Point Extraction missions).
 If you’re going down on a zipline, you can drastically accelerate by holding down the forward button.
 No such luck for heading up, though — you’ll have to wait that one out.

-Additionally, you can use ziplines to break a fall by attaching to it one mid-descent.
+Additionally, you can use ziplines to break a fall by attaching to one mid-descent.
 Just make sure to mash that interact button as you’re falling.
-You can also set up a zipline jungle and jump from one to another (useful in boss rooms like Dreadnought hunts).
+To that end, you can also set up a zipline jungle when you know you’re going to be doing a lot of fighting in one area (such as when you’re dealing with a Dreadnought) and jump from one to another to avoid incoming attacks.

 Build: Ain’t No Mountain High Enough